ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 ## Features
 Using View and Viewgroup :
 - Login Button
-- Toast displays Successful Login
+- Toast displaying Successful Login
 - Use TextView and EditText

 ## Usage